nagi1/ahmednagi.com/articles/20220327-create-beautiful-social-media-headers-using-tailwindcss/index.md

 - It's fine to use pure CSS but I recommend using Tailwindcss you'll enjoy using it I guarantee you!
 - Don't forget to share your awesomeness with the community!

-<span class="text-2xl w-full font-semibold text-center">Keep building even if there's no one watching!</span>
+<span class="w-full text-2xl font-semibold text-center">Keep building even if there's no one watching!</span>